MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-back-end.md

 ## Get started

-To set up the workload sample project on your local machine, follow these steps:
+To set up the workload sample project on your local machine:

 1. Clone the repository: `git clone https://github.com/microsoft/Microsoft-Fabric-workload-development-sample.git`
-1. Open the solution in **Visual Studio 2022**.
+1. In Visual Studio 2022, open the solution.
 1. Set up an app registration by following instructions on the Authentication [guide](authentication-tutorial.md).
 Ensure that both your Frontend and Backend projects have the necessary setup described in the guide.
 Microsoft Entra is employed for secure authentication, ensuring that all interactions within the architecture are authorized and secure.

 1. Update the OneLake DFS Base URL: Depending on your Fabric environment, you can update the `OneLakeDFSBaseURL` within the **src\Constants** folder.
 The default is `onelake.dfs.fabric.microsoft.com` but this can be updated to reflect the environment you are on.
 More information on the DFS paths can be found [in the One Lake documentation](../onelake/onelake-access-api.md).